History of Northampton (Rothersthorpe) services

 Rothersthorpe would not be any better.
 The land was just as small, the existing bridge had to be factored into the layout and the works unit occupied a lot of space and dominated the landscape.
 The invitation to tender stressed that this would be a difficult site requiring experience.

 Blue Boar did win the tender, and decided to operate it as an overflow for Watford Gap, aimed mainly at lorry drivers.
 Cars and lorries parked in what was effectively the same expanse of tarmac, with lorries getting the row at the back.
 They built a small, brick building on either side of the motorway, soon described as "austere" and "stark".
-The buildings faced a number of planning difficulties.
+The buildings faced a number of planning difficulties, and the development cost £1.4 million.

 The petrol stations only had a few pumps, and a long, thin sales building with a small front in the middle of the concrete.
 In between the southbound building and forecourt was a garage used by Blue Boar.